ab-5v/cheatsheet/Vim.md

 - `@:` repeat last Ex command
 - `c-o` revert last Ex command
 - `:%normal A;` set ; at the end of each line
-- ':%normal i//` comment all lines (normal runs from start of line)
+- `:%normal i//` comment all lines (normal runs from start of line)
 - `c-d` list of possible completions
 - `c-rc-w` copy the word under cursor to command promt
 - `%s//<C-r><C-w>/g` `:help <C-r><C-w>`